Shining a light on infertility during National Infertility Awareness Week

 Infertility doesn’t discriminate

-The physicians at our DFW fertility center know that infertility affects all people, regardless of economic status, race, religion or sexuality.
+The physicians at Dallas IVF know that infertility affects all people, regardless of economic status, race, religion or sexuality.
 For the 1 out of 8 hopeful parents who face roadblocks to pregnancy, National Infertility Awareness Week provides hope and shows them that they are far from alone.

 The odds of overcoming infertility may seem overwhelming, but knowledge is power.
 Our experienced and compassionate fertility specialists encourage you to ask questions and learn more about infertility.
 Understanding what you’re up against is one of the best ways to overcome it.

-To help you on your journey to learn more, the physicians from our DFW fertility center have some facts to share.
+To help you on your journey to learn more, the physicians at Dallas IVF have some facts to share.

 - Infertility isn’t just a female problem.
 It affects both men and women.
 In some cases, a combination of female and male infertility can cause issues.